fojensen/photonfragmentation/README.md

 `root fragPlot.c+`

+This produces plots of the fragmentation binned in HT, MHT, NJets, and the 46-bin analysis plane.
-This produces Figure 35 of AN-2016/350.
-It also produces some _usual suspects_...
+This produces Figure 35 of AN-2016/350 (46-bin analysis plane).

 ### Step 4: